MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/how-to-restore-dropped-server.md

             }
     }
     ```

 1. Replace the following values in the above request body:

-   - "Dropped server Location" with the Azure region where the deleted server was originally created
+   - "Dropped server Location" with the Azure region where the deleted server was created
    - "submissionTimestamp", and "resourceId" with the values captured in Step 3.
-   - For "restorePointInTime", specify a value of "submissionTimestamp" minus **15 minutes** to ensure the command does not error out.
+   - For "restorePointInTime", specify a value of "submissionTimestamp" minus **15 minutes** to ensure the command doesn't error out.

 1. If you see Response Code 201 or 202, the restore request is successfully submitted.

 1. The server creation can take time depending on the database size and compute resources provisioned on the original server.
 The restore status can be monitored from

-Activity log by filtering for :
+Activity log by filtering for:

    - **Subscription** = Your Subscription
    - **Resource Type** = Azure Database for MySQL flexible servers (Microsoft.DBforMySQL/flexibleServers)